ReallyLiri/KanuBanu/README.md

 # KanuBanu

-KanuBanu is a React application for organizing and managing kanban-style boards.
+KanuBanu is a very simple kanban board.

 The app is deployed at [kanubanu-app.web.app](https://kanubanu-app.web.app).